oocx/ReadX509CertificateFromPem/README.md

 I'm using this code in a .net core container that runs on kubernetes and gets its certificate from cert-manager, which proviedes certificaets as
 Kubernetes secrets with key and certificate in PEM format.

+## Contributing

+Contributions are welcome!

+Depending on how busy I am, it could take a few days before I find time to review and accept a PR.

+Please follow the [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages and also add unit tests for your code.